dcbo/homeassistant-frosterlabels/README.md

     `echo -e "^II\n^TS002\nBolognese\t550g\t22.02.2022\n^FF" | nc -N 203.0.113.80 9100`<br />
     be sure to change the IP-Adress to the one of your printer.

+# Add Command to Home-Assistant to Print Template
+As the Extension `python_script` does not support `import` we will store a python-skript in the `/config` Directory and call it with `shell-command`.